 Our anesthesia malpractice lawyers have handled cases nationwide.
 Altogether, our attorneys are licensed to practice in almost a dozen states, including:

 - New Jersey

 - North Carolina

 - Washington, D.C.

 If you reside outside of these states, Janet, Janet & Suggs may still be able to represent you.
 Our attorneys have received court approval to practice in several other states across the country.

 An Experienced Legal Firm Personally Committed to Your Case

 The legal team at Janet, Janet & Suggs is known for taking on the tough cases for victims of medical malpractice.
-Over the past 40 years, our nationally recognized team has recovered hundreds of millions of dollars on behalf of injured victims and their families when they needed it most.
+For more than 40 years, our nationally recognized team has recovered hundreds of millions of dollars on behalf of injured victims and their families when they needed it most.
 Contact us today so we can help you decide the next best steps in your case.